Frequently Asked Questions

 - There is a fee for motorized watercraft inspections based on the length of the vessel.

 - There is no fee for inspection of electric motors or non-motorized vessels.
-There may be a fee if a decontamination is required.
+Decontamination fees apply for trailered watercraft.
+Decontaminations are free for hand-launched watercraft.

 - Please see our Stickers and Fees page for the most up to date fees.